Connect to SQL database source data

 Migrate your local GX configuration to a Cloud Composer environment to automate the workflow.
 You can use one of the following methods to run GX in Cloud Composer or Airflow:

-to run the Checkpoint.
+In this example, you'll use the bash operator to run the Checkpoint.
 A video overview of this process is also available in this video.

 Create and Configure a GCP Service Account